 Growing energy demand and getting to Net Zero are the two global trends underpinning the TotalEnergies Energy Outlook and the changes in the energy markets that TotalEnergies is integrating into its strategy.

-TotalEnergies’ strategy consists in transforming the Group into a broad energy company by profitably growing its energy production, particularly from liquefied natural gas and electricity, the two fastest growing energy markets, to create long-term value for its shareholders.
+TotalEnergies’ strategy consists in transforming the Company into a broad energy company by profitably growing its energy production, particularly from liquefied natural gas and electricity, the two fastest growing energy markets, to create long-term value for its shareholders.

-In the next decade, the Group’s sales of oil products are expected to diminish by almost 30%, and TotalEnergies’ sales mix will become 30% oil products, 5% biofuels, 50% natural gas and 15% electrons, primarily of renewable origin.
+In the next decade, the Company's sales of oil products are expected to diminish by almost 30%, and TotalEnergies’ sales mix will become 30% oil products, 5% biofuels, 50% natural gas and 15% electrons, primarily of renewable origin.

 TotalEnergies also intends to reduce the carbon footprint of its business activities through negative emissions.
-The Group is investing in two major carbon sink solutions: natural carbon sinks, such as forests, regenerative agriculture and wetlands, and carbon capture and storage (CCS).
+The Company is investing in two major carbon sink solutions: natural carbon sinks, such as forests, regenerative agriculture and wetlands, and carbon capture and storage (CCS).